Sheikh Lotfollah Mosque

 Madar Shah Medrese - dome and minarets (almost identical to those of Shah Abbas Mosque)

-The power of mothers of Persian kings looms large when they [shahs] are at a young age.
+The power of mothers of Persian kings looms large when the shahs are at a young age.
 Abbas II's mother had much influence, which was absolute.
-They [queen-mothers] were in close contact with the prime minister and would help each other mutually.
-Saru Taqi [a prime minister] was the agent and confidant of the queen-mother; he would gather immense fortunes for her.
+The queen-mothers were in close contact with the prime minister and would help each other mutually.
+Saru Taqi, a prime minister, was the agent and confidant of the queen-mother; he would gather immense fortunes for her.
 She governed Persia at her will through her minister.

 What went on at Isfahan was not very different from what was going on at Constantinople where the valide (queen mothers) had a major say in state affairs.

 The caravanserai forms the single largest component of the complex with two-storey arcades along its very large courtyard.
-Its size impressed many European travellers (you may wish to see an 1840 engraving by Eugène Flandin - it opens in another window).
+Its size impressed many European travellers.
 The caravanserai, with its rooms and stables, and the bazaar generated income for the upkeep and maintenance of the medrese and for the tuition and boarding costs of its students.